Using Social Media Marketing to Connect with Audiences at Live (Or Virtual) Events

 How Can Brands Make the Most of Their Social Media Marketing Plans During Live Events?

 If you're going to take advantage of the power of social media, you'll want to make the most of it.
 A solid social media campaign can do more for your brand than many other marketing methods combined as long as you know how to optimize your opportunity.
-Here's what you need to do when using social media at live events:
+Below you will find what you need to do—when using social media at live events:

 Make Sure You Know Who Your Target Audience Is.